 What is an aircraft maintenance engineer?

 The profession of an aircraft maintenance engineer is the use of technical processes to ensure that the components of a civil aircraft operate smoothly.
-This job requires constant supervision, as well as planning to correct technical errors before take-off or after landing in a timely manner to make the failure rate in the aircraft reduced. maximum down.
+This job requires constant supervision, as well as planning to correct technical errors before take-off or after landing promptly to reduce the failure rate in the aircraft. maximum down.
 An aircraft maintenance engineer is considered an irreplaceable important part of the Air Force aircrew.

 Responsibilities of an aircraft maintenance engineer

 The Aircraft maintenance engineer is responsible for monitoring the operating status of the aircraft, and participating in fixing problems as quickly as possible so that the flight can be taken off and landed in time.
-In addition, in the event that the aircraft is damaged, they need to find out the cause of the damage, find out and propose solutions to overcome the damage to the aircraft.
-They are also responsible for building and developing repair and maintenance procedures for each type of aircraft in accordance with the requirements of the US Air Force.
+In addition, if the aircraft is damaged, they need to find out the cause of the damage, find out and propose solutions to overcome the damage to the aircraft.
+They are also responsible for building and developing repair and maintenance procedures for each type of aircraft following the requirements of the US Air Force.

 Every day, the staff here have to perform routine maintenance as well as repair unusual failures for aircraft of all sizes and different types.
 In addition, in a day, there are hundreds of flights taking off and landing from early morning to late night.

-For the purpose of becoming an aircraft maintenance engineer, one is required to pass high school or GED.
-Next, you need to successfully complete eight and a half weeks of the training program within the Basic Military Training.
+To become an aircraft maintenance engineer, one is required to pass high school or GED.
+Next, you need to complete eight and a half weeks of the training program within the Basic Military Training.
 Some other requirements regarding physical fitness, background, or education (experience) may be necessary depending on the time of recruitment of the US Air Force.

 4. Security forces